 picture of the front cover of book The Whisky Distilleries of the United Kingdom by Alfred Barnard

 One of Amanda's favourite books.
 Around 1885, Alfred Barnard was secretary of Harper's Weekly Gazette, a journal dedicated to the wine and spirit trade.
 In order to provide his readers with the history and descriptions of the whisky-making process, Barnard decided to visit all distilleries in Scotland, England and Ireland.
 Accompanied by friends, he visited and sketched over 150 distilleries.
 This is a wonderful step back in time and a must have book for a whisky history geek.
+Last printed in 2023, copies of Whisky Distilleries of the United Kingdom are disappearing from retailers, so get yours while you still can.

 Front cover image of the book Whiskies Galore : A Tour of Scotland's Island Distilleries by Ian Buxton